adonisjs/core/packages/node-req/readme.md

 ```

 #### ips (req)
-Returns list of all ip address associated with a request, starting from closest to furthest based on trusted proxy
+Returns list of all IP address associated with a request, starting from closest to furthest based on trusted proxy

 ```javascript
 nodeReq.ips(req)